linode/apl-docs/docs/for-devs/get-started/lab-11.md

 You'll see that the chart is now automatically deployed.

-## Configure Argo CD Image Updater
+## Configure ArgoCD Image Updater

-- In Argo CD, go to applications and click on the new created application
+- In ArgoCD, go to applications and click on the new created application
 - Click on `App Details` and then `edit`
 - Under `Annotations`, add the following annotation (example):